CURRICULUM

 Skills

-Health: Medicine Stands Still
+Health and the People: Medicine Stands Still

 Students begin their study of British health over the past millennium in the Medieval period.
 They examine what Medieval people believed about causes and treatments, the influence of religion on health and Medieval surgery.
+Students also examine the impact of religion on the development of medicine and the impact of the Black Death.

 Skills

 This is the first part of the GCSE Thematic Study.
-Students will be developing broad overview knowledge and understanding about a period of 500 years.
+Students will be developing broad overview knowledge and understanding a period of about 500 years.
 Students continue to build on their skills of source analysis, including analysing the origin as well as the content of sources.

 Eventually, students will study the USA from 1920-73.
 Here they begin in the 1920s and analyse whether the period is best described as one of opportunity or inequality.
 We cover the Economic Boom, the position of women, the treatment of immigrants to the USA and the experience of African Americans.